What is Xylazine?

 Prevention Tips

-- Only use drugs that are prescribed to you by a licensed medical practitioner.
-Avoid use of illicit drugs.
+- Only use drugs that are prescribed to you by a licensed medical practitioner; do not use illicit drugs.

 - Do not purchase medications from online pharmacies that do not require a prescription or doctor’s order.

-- Talk to your doctor if you develop unexplained skin lesions or wounds after injecting xylazine.
+- Talk to your doctor if you develop unexplained skin changes or wounds after injecting xylazine.

 This Really Happened

-A 37-year-old woman was admitted to a hospital in Philadelphia due to the presence of large, necrotic, and foul-smelling ulcers on both legs.
-She had a history of intravenous drug use, and reported using approximately ten bags of intravenous fentanyl or heroin daily.
-In Philadelphia, contamination of fentanyl and heroin with xylazine is common.
-The patient told doctors that she typically injected the drugs into the veins in her hands, but also occasionally injected into her legs.
+A 37-year-old woman was admitted to a hospital in Philadelphia because of large, necrotic, and foul-smelling ulcers on both legs.
+She had a history of intravenous drug use and reported using approximately 10 bags of intravenous fentanyl or heroin daily.
+Contamination of fentanyl and heroin with xylazine is common In Philadelphia.
+She told the doctors that she typically injected the drugs into the veins in her hands but occasionally injected them into her legs.
 She reported that the wounds began after she had injected drugs into her legs.
-Due to the presence of extensive wounds and infection, she was treated with intravenous antibiotics.
-The wounds were cleaned and covered with dressings, and she was eventually discharged to a recovery house with instructions to complete an eight-week course of oral antibiotics (Malayala, 2022).For More Information
+Due to the extensive wounds and infection, she was treated with intravenous antibiotics.
+The wounds were cleaned and covered with dressings, and she was eventually discharged to a recovery house with instructions to complete an 8-week course of oral antibiotics (from Malayala, et al., 2022).For More Information

 References